enroll/enroll/docs/mvp_features.md

 # MVP Features

+This is pretty much exactly what's in [Trello](https://trello.com/board/workshop-platform/51b06b4d6024b43523001cf2), but it's a little easier to see in this format and discuss as a Pull Request.
+I'll update the Trello list once we have some decisions here.

 ## "Base" Features

 ### Instructor

+- sign up
+- create a paid workshop
-- create a workshop
+- create a free workshop
 - edit a workshop
 - edit the short url for a workshop
-- be notified when student signs up
+- be notified when student enrolls
 - publish the workshop (make it live)
+- only I can view my workshop while in draft mode
 - get paid

 ### Student

-- enroll in a free workshop (pay)
+- enroll in a free workshop
-- enroll in a paid workshop
+- enroll in a paid workshop (pay)

 ## Differentiated Features

 ### Instructor

 - promote my workshop via social media
-- WYSIWYG landing page editor
+- WYSIWYG landing page editor (should this be in?)
 - set a minimum number of tickets threshold (kickstarter features)

 ### Student